ufal/UMR/doc/relations-attributes.md

 `:stimulus` – Argument role used for languages that do not have frame files.

+`:subevent` - example from AMR guidelines: *The boy won **the race** in the Olympics.* (= the race being the subevent-of the Olympics game) (ML)

 `:subtraction` – Example (8) in 3-1-6: _**except for Joe**_.

 `:temporal` – _The soup cooled for an hour **before we ate it**._ (2b) in 3-3-1-5.
+According to the UMR guidelines, Part 3-2-1-1.
+Stage 0: "...
+UMR uses `:temporal` to annotate temporal circumstantials of events, while `:time` is only used as a daughter of date-entity concepts to annotate hours and minutes on the clock." (but example 3-1-3-7 (1b) uses `:time` for *soon*, by mistake??)
+(Difference between AMR and UMR: `:time` as used in AMR are replaced by `:temporal` in UMR.)
+(ML)

 `:theme` – Argument role used for languages that do not have frame files.
 Typically corresponds to `:ARG1`.

 `:time` – Example (4d) in 3-3-1-3.
 It looks like attribute, introduced among relations in 3-2-2-1.
 The value is the local time in 24h format.
-See also `:timezone`.
+See also
+`:timezone`(see date-entity below).
+The relation is used within `date-entity` concepts (see below).
+According to the UMR guidelines, Part 3-2-1-1.
+Stage 0: "...
+UMR uses `:temporal` to annotate temporal circumstantials of events, while `:time` is only used as a daughter of date-entity concepts to annotate hours and minutes on the clock." (but example 3-1-3-7 (1b) uses `:time` for *soon*, by mistake??).
+(Difference between AMR and UMR: `:time` as used in AMR are replaced by `:temporal` in UMR.)
+(ML)

 `:timezone` – A relation introduced in 3-2-2-1.
 Typically used together with `:time`.
 The child node is a concept defining the zone.
-Apparently they assume some standardized time zone concepts, as the text contained _Albuquerque time_ but they converted it to `:timezone (z/ MST)`, i.e., Mountain Standard Time.
+Apparently they assume some standardized time zone concepts, as the text contained _Albuquerque time_ but they converted it to `:timezone (z/ MST)`, i.e., Mountain Standard Time (see date-entity below).
+The relation is used within `date-entity` (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:topic` – Example (2f) in 3-2-2-2: _information **about the case**_.